 4. Lone Wolf

-An equal of Tolkien’s Middle-Earth or Ed Greenwood’s Faerûn, be it in terms of geographical variety or historical colour.
-With Dever’s protagonist also a cross between mystic monk and religious paladin, the entire series has a flavour that’s unlike many other fantasy games or books.
-This offers all sorts of possibilities whether for gameplay or for storytelling.
+An equal of Tolkien’s Middle-Earth or Ed Greenwood’s Faerûn, be it in terms of geographical variety or historical color, Magnamund could be both described as spectacular and terrifying.
+With Dever’s protagonist furthermore a cross between mystic monk and religious paladin, the entire Lone Wolf series has a sophisticated flavor that’s starkly unlike many other fantasy games or books.
+This offers all sorts of possibilities whether for gameplay or storytelling.

-© 2017 Kuan Leong Yong
+© 2017 Ced Yong